 |The Ph.D.
 Comprehensive Exam

-The English department holds doctoral comprehensive examinations two times a year: once each in the fall and spring semesters.
+The English department holds doctoral comprehensive examinations three times a year: once each in the late summer, late fall and late spring.

 Two Major Field Written Essays* (10 pages each):

 - Theory/Concept Essay - one essay that delineates the current state of a given question, concept or theoretical tradition (e.g., critical race theory or gender and psychoanalysis), and

 - Special Topic Essay - one essay addressing a particular topic of special interest that has emerged over the course of the student’s readings in the major field.